-7.4 Consideration of a mitigating circumstances claim
+10.4 Consideration of a Mitigating Circumstances claim

-Mitigating circumstances will be considered to decide whether your claim for mitigating circumstances is valid and the extent of the impact the circumstances are deemed to have had.
-The decision will be based on whether the mitigating circumstances occurred that prevented you from completing the assessment, affected your capacity to study prior to the assessment or had an adverse effect on your performance during the assessment.
+Mitigating circumstances are considered by a Mitigating Circumstances Panel, which will decide whether your claim for mitigating circumstances is valid and the extent of the impact the circumstances are deemed to have had.
+The decision will be based on whether the panel is satisfied that the mitigating circumstances occurred AND is satisfied that they prevented you from completing the assessment, affected your capacity to study prior to the assessment or had an adverse effect on your performance during the assessment.